 Published at FoodNavigator 4 December 2019

 Nowadays the list of ingredients on food labels tends to be shorter and the names simpler.
-But, putting aside this ‘clean label’ trend, does the average consumer still notice the claims appearing on the labels of its daily food?
+But, putting aside this ‘clean label’ trend, does the average consumer still notice the claims appearing on the labels of their daily food?

 In the 2000s there was an urgent need to regulate the market of those claims, as a result of the multiplication of vague and sometimes misleading allegations such as “50% fat-free”.
-Therefore, the European Commission decided to introduce binding conditions to use claims in relation to the energy, nutrients or other substances contained in the food.
+Therefore, the European Commission decided to introduce binding conditions to use claims in relation to the energy, nutrients, or other substances contained in the food.

-In accordance with the Regulation (EC) n°1924/2006 on Nutrition and Health Claims made on foods “nutrition claims” are defined as any message or representation including pictorial, graphic or symbolic representation, not mandatory under EU or national law, which states, suggests or implies that a food has particular beneficial nutritional properties due to the energy the food provides – or not – or provides at a reduced or increased rate and/or, the nutrients and other substances the food contains – or not – or contains in reduced or increased proportions.
+In accordance with the Regulation (EC), n°1924/2006 on Nutrition and Health Claims made on foods “nutrition claims” are defined as any message or representation including pictorial, graphic, or symbolic representation, not mandatory under EU or national law, which states, suggests or implies that a food has particular beneficial nutritional properties due to the energy the food provides – or not – or provides at a reduced or increased rate and/or, the nutrients and other substances the food contains – or not – or contains in reduced or increased proportions.

 Only authorized nutrition claims listed in the Annex of the NHC Regulation, or any claim likely to have the same meaning for the consumer, can be used.
-Accordingly, claims such as “energy-free”, “low sugars” or “contain Vitamin D” must comply with the specific conditions set-out in the Annex of the Regulation.
+Accordingly, claims such as “energy-free”, “low sugars” or “contain Vitamin D” must comply with the specific conditions set out in the Annex of the Regulation.
 Only the European Commission may amend the list of approved nutrition claims.
 This differs from health claims, for which applicants can submit a dossier to request an update of the Community list.
-In addition, nutrition claims must comply with the general requirements such as not being false, ambiguous or misleading.
+In addition, nutrition claims must comply with the general requirements such as not being false, ambiguous, or misleading.
 For instance, if a claim is made in relation to nutrients or other substances, the-said nutrient or other substance must be in a form that is available to be used by the body.

-Since the NHC Regulation is more than ten years old, it is surprising that there are few unresolved questions left regarding nutrition claims and the pertaining conditions to used them.
+Since the NHC Regulation is more than ten years old, it is surprising that there are few unresolved questions left regarding nutrition claims and the pertaining conditions to use them.
 However, as recently shown with the apparition of the ‘Nutri-score’, this is not the case.

 Does the regulation cover Nutri-Score?

-This seems to be the position of the European Commission, which recently explained that “when the Nutri-Score logo attributes a positive message (i.e. green colour — light green or dark green), it also fulfils the legal definition of a ‘nutrition claim’ as it provides information on the beneficial nutritional quality of a food as defined in Regulation (EC) No 1924/2006.”
+This seems to be the position of the European Commission, which recently explained that “when the Nutri-Score logo attributes a positive message (i.e. green colour — light green or dark green), it also fulfills the legal definition of a ‘nutrition claim’ as it provides information on the beneficial nutritional quality of a food as defined in Regulation (EC) No 1924/2006.”

 The long-awaited report on the ‘front-of-pack’ labelling may provide further inside regarding the articulation of the ‘Nutriscore’ with the NHC Regulation as well as information on the European Commission next move.